Integral fast reactor: Efficiency and fuel cycle

-The goals of the IFR project were to increase the efficiency of uranium usage by breeding plutonium and eliminating the need for transuranic isotopes ever to leave the site.
+The goals of the IFR project were to increase the efficiency of uranium usage by breeding plutonium and to eliminate the need for transuranic isotopes to ever leave the site.
 The reactor was an unmoderated design running on fast neutrons, designed to allow any transuranic isotope to be consumed (and in some cases used as fuel).

-Compared to current light-water reactors with a once-through fuel cycle that induces fission (and derives energy) from less than 1% of the uranium found in nature, a breeder reactor like the IFR has a very efficient (99.5% of uranium undergoes fission) fuel cycle.
-The basic scheme used pyroelectric separation, a common method in other metallurgical processes, to remove transuranics and actinides from the wastes and concentrate them.
-These concentrated fuels were then reformed, on site, into new fuel elements.
+Compared to current light-water reactors with a once-through fuel cycle that induces fission (and derives energy) from less than 1% of the uranium found in nature, a breeder reactor like the IFR has a very efficient fuel cycle (99.5% of uranium undergoes fission).
+The basic scheme uses pyroelectric separation, a common method in other metallurgical processes, to remove transuranics and actinides from the wastes and concentrate them.
+These concentrated fuels are then reformed, on-site, into new fuel elements.

-The available fuel metals were never separated from the plutonium isotopes nor from all the fission products, and therefore relatively difficult to use in nuclear weapons.
-Also, plutonium never had to leave the site, and thus was far less open to unauthorized diversion.
+The available fuel metals are never separated from the plutonium isotopes nor from all the fission products, and are therefore relatively difficult to use in nuclear weapons.
+Also, as plutonium never has to leave the site, it is far less open to unauthorized diversion.

-Another important benefit of removing the long half-life transuranics from the waste cycle is that the remaining waste becomes a much shorter-term hazard.
-After the actinides (reprocessed uranium, plutonium, and minor actinides) are recycled, the remaining radioactive waste isotopes are fission products, with half-life of 90 years (Sm-151) or less, or 211,100 years (Tc-99) and more; plus any activation products from the non-fuel reactor components.
+Another important benefit of removing the long-half-life transuranics from the waste cycle is that the remaining waste becomes a much shorter-term hazard.
+After the actinides (reprocessed uranium, plutonium, and minor actinides) are recycled, the remaining radioactive waste isotopes are fission products – with half-lives of 90 years (Sm-151) and less, or 211,100 years (Tc-99) and more – plus any activation products from the non-fuel reactor components.